danesnick/old_website/_posts/2021-01-10-Why-I-Stopped-Using-Spotify.markdown

 ### [Algorithmic] Curated Playlists aren've for me

 Spotify provides playlists in two main ways: (1) generated "discovery" playlists based on your past listens, and (2) playlists shared by other Spotify users.
-In both cases, Iaboutm not usually one to listen to a playlist of different artists.
+In both cases, I'm not usually one to listen to a playlist of different artists.
 Even back in the CD burning "mix tape" days, I would listen to band's full length albums from start to finish.
 This also held true for Spofiy.
 One of their most well renowned features I really didn't care for at all.

 ### Opportunity Cost